hsf-training/hsf-training-singularity-webpage/_episodes/09-instances.md

 - "Deploy instances via definition files."
 keypoints:
 - Instances allow to setup services via Singularity images or definition files.
-- Code provided in Jupyter notebooks can be accompanied by a definition file with the environment needed for its execution, ensuring the reproducibility of the results.
+- Code provided in Jupyter notebooks can be accompanied by a Singularity/Apptainer image with the environment needed for its execution, ensuring the reproducibility of the results.
 ---

 As we have studied in previous chapters, commands such as `run` and `shell` allocate Singularity/Apptainer